techidaily/site-ai-voice-clone/source/_posts/2024-approved-best-voice-generators-and-changers-with-the-most-anime-voices-supported.md

  In a nutshell, it can be said that**Ivona text to speech** is a good tool for converting written text into understandable speech.
 It also offers you flexibility in selecting the language and voices of your choice.
 You can use the**Ivona app** on a Windows computer to convert text to speech.

  The pricing plan of Ivona, along with the procedure, is also described in this article.
-However, if you are looking for an alternative to Ivona, the answer is[Virbo](https://tools.techidaily.com/wondershare/virbo/download/) .
+However, if you are looking for an alternative to Ivona, the answer is [Virbo](https://tools.techidaily.com/wondershare/virbo/download/) .

 ## A Comprehensive Guide for Free Video Translator Downloading